 If you’re a seller or vendor on Amazon who is already using Sponsored Products or Sponsored Brands, Sponsored Display is a simple way to start building a full-funnel strategy because it’s self-service, there’s no minimum spend, and you can promote an entire product catalog in minutes.

-To continue broadening your reach across channels, we recommend adding Amazon DSP, OTT (over-the-top) video ads, and audio advertising to unlock incremental audiences.
+To continue broadening your reach across channels, we recommend adding Amazon DSP, Amazon Streaming TV ads, and audio advertising to unlock incremental audiences.
 We’ll have more tips on that in future blog posts, so stay tuned.